 As students participate in practicums, internships, or other learning experiences outside the classroom, they are often asked to write short reflection papers.
 By using an internship blog instead of a simple reflection paper, students can share their experiences with classmates participating in similar experiences outside the classroom.
-Settings can be customized to allow for limited access inside a select group of participants, addressing concerns of privacy.
-Students in Janet Russell's Biology of Drugs and People class, for example, shared a community teaching blog to track their experiences and share their lesson plans as they spent time teaching in the community.
+For instance, students studying abroad in Italy and Turkey with Betsi Stephen used a blog called "Mind the Gap" to bridge living and learning aborad with their studies on the Hilltop.

 Georgetown offers students and faculty free Wordpress blogs through two different platforms: Commons course blogs and Domains.
 Commons course blogs includes access to CNDLS consultations and Georgetown themes, but there are more privacy and security controls in place.
 Domains can support blogs as well as other kinds of websites, and blogs on Domains have less restrictions on them.